Wake Windows By Age: A Month-By-Month Guide

 Adjusting the wake window depends on how long your baby naps.
 A good rule of thumb is that if your baby naps for less than 45 minutes, shorten your next wake window by 45 minutes to prevent your baby from becoming overtired.

-Sleep cues are the signals that babies give when they are at the optimal time to go to sleep.
+As we said, sleep cues are the signals that babies give when they are at the optimal time to go to sleep.

 While you shouldn’t depend solely on your little one’s sleep cues, when you combine them with the right wake windows by age, they give you the perfect formula for putting your baby to sleep.

-As we mentioned before, sometimes it takes a bit of trial and error to learn your little one’s cues and tune into their needs.
+And, as we mentioned before, sometimes it takes a bit of trial and error to learn your little one’s cues and tune into their needs.

 However, here are the signs to look out for to know when your baby is sleepy: